Tax & Accountancy

 2. Transfer a share of the property to a lower-rate spouse or partner

-If a property is jointly owned, rental income is split between owners in proportion to their ownership shares by default (unless a different split is declared).
-If one owner pays a lower rate of income tax, restructuring ownership to increase their share can reduce the overall Section 24 impact.
-This requires a deed of trust and a Form 17 declaration to HMRC.
-Both parties must be legal owners, not just beneficial owners.
+If a property is jointly owned, rental income is split between owners in proportion to their ownership shares by default unless a different split is declared.
+Where one owner pays a lower rate of income tax, increasing their share can reduce the overall Section 24 impact.
+This requires a deed of trust and a Form 17 declaration to HMRC, and both parties must be legal owners, not just beneficial owners.

 3. Use all available allowable expenses

 While mortgage interest is no longer fully deductible, other allowable expenses for landlords remain fully deductible against rental income.
-Maximising these deductions – repairs and maintenance, letting agent fees, landlord insurance, accountancy fees, and so on – reduces the taxable rental income before the Section 24 calculation applies.
+Maximising deductions such as repairs and maintenance, letting agent fees, landlord insurance and accountancy fees reduces taxable rental income before the Section 24 calculation applies.
+It is also worth confirming that any software you use handles the restriction correctly.
+General accounting platforms often treat mortgage interest as a straightforward deductible expense, which produces an incorrect figure; for a full assessment of which tools apply the 20% credit accurately, see our guide to the best landlord tax software for UK landlords.

 4. Review your financing structure

-If you have properties with relatively low mortgage balances, the Section 24 impact may be modest.
-Landlords with high loan-to-value mortgages and high interest rates feel the restriction most acutely.
-Reviewing whether to overpay mortgages, switch to lower-rate products, or reduce leverage across the portfolio is worth considering in the context of your overall tax position.
+Landlords with high loan-to-value mortgages and high interest rates feel the restriction most acutely, while those with low mortgage balances may find the impact modest.
+Reviewing whether to overpay, switch to lower-rate products or reduce leverage across the portfolio is worth considering in the context of your overall tax position.
+If that review leads you to consider selling, see our guide on what to consider before selling a buy-to-let property.

 5. Consider pension contributions

 Making pension contributions can reduce your adjusted net income and therefore reduce the amount of rental income that falls into the higher-rate band.
-This is not a property-specific strategy, but it can be a useful tool alongside other measures.
+This is not a property-specific strategy, but it can be a useful tool alongside the others.

 Section 24 and limited companies: the key difference